taladan/Pegasus/world/jobs/README.md

 ---

+## The bucket creation process

+#### Main Menu
+1. +bucket
+2. Option 3 (Create Bucket)
+3. The following options have to be set: 1 (Name), 2 (Desc), 3-5 (bbsys - only if the game is using a bboard), 8 (Set options) must be run before bucket can be created
+4. 6 (bucket manager) is only necessary if this is a non-staff bucket
+5. 7 (grant access) is not necessary for bucket creation

+#### Options Menu
+1. The following options must be set before the bucket can be created: 1 (Timeout)
+2. If it is a non staff bucket, then it will have to have Permissions set, as well as Privacy and Visibility before the bucket can be created
+3. If it is a staff bucket, it will default to: Admin Perms, 30 day timeout, public visibility and unhidden privacy.

+---

+Copypasta stuff for later

 #### AJ Action codes
 _(these may or may not all make it into the system, they are simply here for reference)_

 |CODE|Description
 |----|:--------:|